rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 Configured subscriptions are generally expected to self-monitor and automatically reconnect to the receivers if they experience network or transport issues.
 However, the data model also defines explicit YANG *actions* to either: (i) reset a single subscription, or (ii) reset all subscriptions and the transports(s) associated with a specific configured receiver instance.

-These reset actions primarily act at the subsciption application layer, but may be useful if a receiver or collector determines that a configured subscription is not behaving correctly, and wishes to force a reset of the subscription without modifying the configuration associated with the subscription or forcing a configuration change on the publisher device.
+These reset actions primarily act at the subscription application layer, but may be useful if a receiver or collector determines that a configured subscription is not behaving correctly, and wishes to force a reset of the subscription without modifying the configuration associated with the subscription or forcing a configuration change on the publisher device.

 The reset action on a subscription is handled equivalently to removing and re-adding the subscription configuration.
 I.e., the subscription MUST be terminated, as per {{TerminatingSubscriptions}} before being recreated, as per {{CreatingSubscriptions}}.
 The reset action also resets (terminated and re-establishes) any subscription specific transport session that is not shared with any other subscriptions.

-The reset acction on a receiver is handled equivalently to removing and re-adding the receiver configuration for the receiver that has been reset.
+The reset action on a receiver is handled equivalently to removing and re-adding the receiver configuration for the receiver that has been reset.
 Specifically, every subscription referencing the receiver MUST be terminated, as per {{TerminatingSubscriptions}} before being recreated, as per {{CreatingSubscriptions}}.
 Any transport sessions tied to the subscriptions referencing the reset receiver MUST also be terminated and re-established.

 ## Dynamic Subscriptions {#DynamicSubscriptions}